shortxmas/314-portfolio/essays/the-importance-of-system-design.md

 ---
 layout: essay
 type: essay
-title: "The Importance of Good System Design"
+title: "The Importance of System Design"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-04
 published: true